 During the employment, the employee has a duty of fidelity and good faith to the employer and the employee would likely breach that duty if they provided vital trade secrets to a competitor, or carried on a business competing with their employer.

-Clauses that limit where a person may work, or that impose a time limit during which the ex-employee may not carry on a similar business, or which limit the use to which certain information can be put (restraint of trade clauses) are considered void unless they go no further than is reasonably necessary to protect the employer’s interests.
+Clauses that limit where a person may work, or that impose a time limit during which the ex-employee may not carry on a similar business, or which limit the use to which certain information can be put (restraint of trade clauses) are considered void unless they go no further than is reasonably necessary to protect the employer’s legitimate commercial interests.

-Under the Superannuation Guarantee (Administration) Act 1992 (Cth) and other related legislation, an employer is required to contribute a percentage of an employee’s earnings into a superannuation fund.
-If the employer chooses not to contribute to a fund, the “shortfall” is assessed and the employer must pay a charge or tax, which is more than what the contribution would have been.
+Under the Superannuation Guarantee (Administration) Act 1992 (Cth) and other related legislation, an employer is required to contribute a percentage of an employee’s earnings into a complying superannuation fund.
+If the employer fails to contribute to a fund, the “shortfall” is assessed and the employer must pay a charge or tax, which is more than what the compulsory contribution would have been.
 There are certain exemptions from the superannuation scheme, which include employees who earn less than $450 in a month, people who are paid to do work of a domestic nature for not more than 30 hours per week, and part-time employees under 18 years of age working 30 hours or less per week.

 Legislation has come into effect that increases the Superannuation Guarantee percentage progressively from 2013 until it reaches 12 per cent in 2025.
 The first increase to 9.25 per cent occurred on 1 July 2013 and the second increase to 9.5 per cent occurred on 1 July 2014.
 The Superannuation Guarantee remained at 9.5 per cent on 1 July 2017.
 Based on revised laws, the Superannuation Guarantee will remain at 9.5 per cent for another four years, increasing to 10 per cent from July 2021, and eventually increasing to 12 per cent from July 2025.